martimy/Bat-Q/README.md

     cd Bat-Q
     ```

-2. Install Streamlit and other requirements
+2. Install Streamlit and other requirements.
+Note that Bat-Q is not yet compatible with the latest pybatfish module so we need to install an earlier version.

     ```bash
     pip3 install -r requirements.txt